cyberhiten/Docker-vuln-mgmt/README.md

 I have done Vunerability scans of 30+ Docker images using Trivy & Grype (Anchore CLI earlier) .
 My current goal is to perform similar scans using various OSS tools like Trivy, Grype & syft for SBOM

+> **📢 Supply Chain Notice**
+> This project was created in 2023.
+Following the March 2026 Trivy incident, a [`SECURITY.md`](./SECURITY.md) file has been added with modern best practices for safely consuming security tooling.
+The original methodology remains valid, but see the security advisory for updated recommendations.
 ##### _(This is not a how-to doc)_

 * Trivy scans reports [Trivy reports](https://github.com/cyberhiten/Docker-vuln-mgmt/tree/main/docker-vuln-mgmt-poc/trivy-reports)